vACCHUN/vACCHUN-CrewCenter/README.md

 ## My Role in Development
 I led the development process in a two-person team, where I carried out most of the implementation.
 As a fullstack developer I was responsible for backend and frontend functionality.
 Through this project, I gained experience with REST APIs, Git version control and implementing a third-party authentication system.

-> ✍️ *This description was written and maintained by [Csaba Csörgő](https://github.com/Csaba44), who was the lead developer of the project.*
+> ✍️ *This description was written and maintained by [Csaba Csörgő](https://github.com/Csaba44), who is the lead developer of the project.*

 ## Features
 - Users can indicate their intention to control specific positions and can modify or delete their bookings.